winterleitner/kontomanager-websms-client/README.md

 # Changelog

+### 04.04.2024 2.1.4
+- set culture for parsing numbers to de-DE.
+This fixes the problem where used data was read incorrectly if the system locale is not de-DE.

 ### 04.04.2024 2.1.3
 - add more information to `A1BusinessClient`, such as contract validity periods, loyalty points and customer number.
 - fix bugs found in versions 2.1.0 - 2.1.2